 A large part of Trailhead’s overwhelming success is its gamification.
 Users achieve badges (etc.) in order to level up through the ranks, with ‘Ranger’ being the highest.
 Becoming a Trailhead Ranger requires 100 badges and 50,000 points which takes time and dedication (that’s if you don’t just take the easy modules!)

 Many Trailblazers have reached far beyond ‘Ranger’; I’ve seen an increasing number of Trailblazers proudly write 3, 4, or 5x Ranger alongside their job titles on LinkedIn, or on their Twitter bios.
-However, there is one person that remains unbeaten – Evaldas Zaranka – a 12x Trailhead Ranger who has completed every public Trailhead badge!
-(And monitors Trailhead closely for new ones weekly).
+However, there is one person who continues to impress – Evaldas Zaranka – a 12x Trailhead Ranger who monitors Trailhead closely for new badges weekly.

-With thousands of badges available on Trailhead, there are other factors that explain why people are gaining a ton of Trailhead badges.
-New modules every week, a consistent stream of new Salesforce features and products to learn, and a lot more spare time during the covid pandemic lockdowns explain why there are many Rangers and super Rangers.
+With thousands of badges available on Trailhead, it’s easy to explain why people are gaining a ton of Trailhead badges.
+Enticing modules published every week, a consistent stream of new Salesforce features and products to learn, and a more time on our hands during the Covid pandemic lockdowns – these all could explain why there are many Rangers and super Rangers.